qiime/Topiary-Explorer/tutorial/source/quickstart.rst

 Step 7.
 Export tree as PDF.
 ---------------------------
 To save this view of the tree as a PDF, choose 'File > Export Tree Image' in the Topiary Explorer window.
-Type a name for the tree in the 'Save as...' field - this name should end with ``.pdf``.
+Type a name for the tree in the 'Save as...' field.
+The extension  ``.pdf``.
 Just enter a file name - not a path.
 Click the Export button, and the PDF will be opened in your default PDF viewer.
 For there you can save the file to where ever you'd like in your file system.

 .. figure::  _images/export_tree_image.png
    :align:   center